melaniebrgr/learning-computer-science/05-system-design/10-studocu-ai/01-studocu-ai-design.md

 > Nx introduced the "NX Powerpack" for remote caching, which costs \(\$26.00\) per seat per month.
 This change was accompanied by the removal of previous third-party library integrations that handled remote caching, meaning that to use on-site remote caching, teams must now subscribe to this new service.

-To note, Turborepo was not considered for studocu-frontend when the project was set up, only because it wasn't mature and full-featured enough at the time.
-"And in the case of the temporary, PoC ... that Studocu AI is/was [Turborepo] allowed us to easily setup and run stuff without much hassle."
+Nx later reversed that decision but the project was already set up with Turborepo.

 In general now, "everything you can accomplish with Nx, you can also accomplish with Turborepo.
 It's just that Turborepo is originally made for frontend apps, as you can see from the requirement that each app/packaged has a package.json file."

+Turborepo was not considered for studocu-frontend when the project was set up, only because it wasn't mature and full-featured enough at the time.
+"And in the case of the temporary, PoC ... that Studocu AI is/was [Turborepo] allowed us to easily setup and run stuff without much hassle."

 When to choose Nx: